Particulate matter: Sulfate

-Sulfate aerosols are mostly inorganic sulfur compounds like SO_{4}^{2−}, HSO_{4}^{−} and H_{2}SO_{4}^{−}, which are mainly produced when sulfur dioxide reacts with water vapor to form gaseous sulfuric acid and various salts (often through an oxidation reaction in the clouds), which are then thought to experience hygroscopic growth and coagulation and then shrink through evaporation.
+Sulfate aerosols are mostly inorganic sulfur compounds like SO_{4}^{2−}, HSO_{4}^{−} and H_{2}SO_{4}, which are mainly produced when sulfur dioxide reacts with water vapor to form gaseous sulfuric acid and various salts (often through an oxidation reaction in the clouds), which are then thought to experience hygroscopic growth and coagulation and then shrink through evaporation.
 Some of them are biogenic (typically produced via atmospheric chemical reactions with dimethyl sulfide from mostly marine plankton) or geological via volcanoes or weather-driven from wildfires and other natural combustion events, but in the recent decades anthropogenic sulfate aerosols produced through combustion of fossil fuels with a high sulfur content, primarily coal and certain less-refined fuels, like aviation and bunker fuel, had dominated.
 By 1990, global human-caused emissions of sulfur into the atmosphere became "at least as large" as all natural emissions of sulfur-containing compounds combined, and were at least 10 times more numerous than the natural aerosols in the most polluted regions of Europe and North America, where they accounted for 25% or more of all air pollution.
 This led to acid rain, and also contributed to heart and lung conditions and even the risk of preterm birth and low birth weight.
 Sulfate pollution also has a complex relationship with NOx pollution and ozone, reducing the also harmful ground-level ozone, yet capable of damaging the stratospheric ozone layer as well.

 Stratospheric sulfates from volcanic emissions cause transient cooling; the purple line showing sustained cooling is from tropospheric sulfate pollution.

 Once the problem became clear, the efforts to remove this pollution through flue-gas desulfurization measures and other pollution controls were largely successful, reducing their prevalence by 53% and causing healthcare savings valued at $50 billion annually in the United States alone.
 Yet, around the same time, research had shown that sulfate aerosols were affecting both the visible light received by the Earth and its surface temperature, and as the so-called global dimming) began to reverse in the 1990s in line with the reduced anthropogenic sulfate pollution, climate change accelerated.
-As of 2021, state-of-the-art CMIP6 models estimate that total cooling from the currently present aerosols is between 0.1 C-change to 0.7 C-change; the IPCC Sixth Assessment Report uses the best estimate of 0.5 C-change, with the uncertainty mainly caused by contradictory research on the impacts of aerosols of clouds.
+As of 2021, the latest CMIP6 models estimate that total cooling from the currently present aerosols is between 0.1 C-change to 0.7 C-change; the IPCC Sixth Assessment Report uses the best estimate of 0.5 C-change, with the uncertainty mainly caused by contradictory research on the impacts of aerosols of clouds.
 Some are certain that they cool the planet, though, and this led to solar geoengineering proposals known as stratospheric aerosol injection, which seeks to replicate and enhance the cooling from sulfate pollution while minimizing the negative effects on health through deploying in the stratosphere, where only a fraction of the current sulfur pollution would be needed to avoid multiple degrees of warming, but the assessment of costs and benefits remains incomplete, even with hundreds of studies into the subject completed by the early 2020s.